-By now, you should be aware of what UCAS is and what it is you need to do to submit a UCAS application.
+You should be aware of what UCAS is and what you need to do to submit a UCAS application.
 But what happens afterwards?
 In this article, we will focus on the last 3 stages, which occur after you submit your UCAS application.

 UCAS and it's steps